 What Is a Deed in Lieu of Foreclosure?

-- As the phrase deed in lieu suggests
+- As the phrase “deed in lieu” suggests

-- Instead of pursuing foreclosure
+- Instead of the lender pursuing foreclosure and taking your home

-- It’s basically a preemptive forfeiture of the home
+- It’s basically a preemptive forfeiture of the home in exchange for some benefits

 In short, a deed in lieu of foreclosure is exactly what it sounds like.
 Instead of foreclosure, you agree to voluntarily deed your property to the lender.